Censorship: Soviet Union

-Independent journalism did not exist in the Soviet Union until Mikhail Gorbachev became its leader; all reporting was directed by the Communist Party or related organizations.
+Independent journalism did not exist in the Soviet Union until Mikhail Gorbachev became its leader.
+Gorbachev adopted glasnost (openness), political reform aimed at reducing censorship; before glasnost all reporting was directed by the Communist Party or related organizations.
 Pravda, the predominant newspaper in the Soviet Union, had a monopoly.
 Foreign newspapers were available only if they were published by communist parties sympathetic to the Soviet Union.

 Spain

 Turkey

 Online access to all language versions of Wikipedia was blocked in Turkey on 29 April 2017 by Erdoğan's government.